Project-MONAI/MONAI/docs/source/highlights.md

 ![transfer_mmar](../images/transfer_mmar.png)

 ### 5. Decollate batch data for flexible postprocessings
 `decollate batch` is introduced in MONAI v0.6, which simplifies the post processing transforms and provides flexible following operations on a batch of data with various data shapes.
-It can decollate a batch data (e.g. model predictions) into a list of tensors, for the benefits such as:
+It can decollate batched data (e.g. model predictions) into a list of tensors, for the benefits such as:
 1. enabling postprocessing transforms for each item independently -- randomised transforms could be applied differently for each predicted item in a batch.
 2. simplifying the transform APIs and reducing the input validation burdens because both the preprocessing and postprocessing transforms now only need to support the "channel-first" input format.
 3. enabling the `Invertd` transform for the predictions and the inverted data with different shapes, as the data items are in a list, not stacked in a single tensor.